 Another goal was to offer supported internships and this has also been met with a generous donation to Cascadia which allows us to offer a bursary to individuals with a financial need.
-We have also met this goal, by being accepted as a site for two different NOAA supported programs, one, the Hollings Prep Program and In Fish! both which provides a scholarship and a stipend in 2021.
-For 2022 we hope to continue hosting for these programs again and may have another similar program funded by ONR.
+We have also met this goal, by being accepted as a site for two different NOAA supported programs, one, the Hollings Prep Program and In Fish! both which provides a scholarship and a stipend in 2021 and HPP for 2022.
+For 2023 we hope to continue hosting for these programs.

 Inclusion of underrepresented persons in Cascadia Research Collective

 MARINE’s mission: To increase organizational awareness into why STEM fields and marine mammal research is composed of predominantly white professionals.
 Actively investigate ways in which CRC has perpetuated that reality and dismantle those barriers, by looking to improve diversity and representation in the marine mammal and CRC workforce through sustained programs that are designed to engage and retain individuals from underrepresented communities in the marine mammal sciences.